t-doc-org/common/docs/demo/elements.md

     everything?
 Explain your reasoning in full detail, provide references, and \
     indicate plausible alternatives.`, '42');
     </script>
-3. The input field of quizz questions without a prompt uses the whole line.
+3. The input field of quiz questions without a prompt uses the whole line.
     <script>tdoc.question(undefined, "cool");</script>

 ### Randomized drill